 Alejandro de la Guerra

-Alejandro de la Guerra is a Nicaraguan artist and art teacher, he began a planned year-long residence as a visiting fellow at UConn’s School of Fine Arts.
+Alejandro de la Guerra is a Nicaraguan artist and art teacher.
+His residence at UConn was sponsored by the Artist Protection Fund of the IIE as well as UConn's Human Rights Institute and School of Fine Arts.
 The main thematic point of reference of de la Guerra’s art is historical memory.
-Among his best-known works is the public sculpture/performance piece, La Caída (The Downfall), in which a famous torn-down equestrian statue of former Nicaraguan dictator Anastasio Somoza was first meticulously re-created and re-mounted, and then torn down again before a large assembly in Managua.
 Examples of his work may be seen at his Website and blogspot.
-De la Guerra looks forward to getting new work done in new media while at UConn, and welcomes opportunities to mount exhibits of his work and talk to classes and speak at other public events about political and activist art in Nicaragua and Central America.
+De la Guerra experimented with new media while at UConn, and also mounted exhibits of his work, participated in group shows, and gave a memorable performance/talk with fellow Nicaraguan performance artist, Elyla, about activist art in Nicaragua and Central America.

 Solsiree del Moral

 Solsiree del Moral is an Associate Professor of History, Amherst College, is in residence at El Instituto and the Department of History for the academic year.
 With support from an ACLS Burkhardt Fellowship, she is completing a book manuscript, titled "Street Children, Crime, and Punishment in Puerto Rico, 1940-1965."